VolatileDream/VolatileDream.github.io/blog/_posts/2015-01-07-Self-on-the-Internet.md

 An obvious example would be dating sites or apps: while you might not advertise your dating profile on Facebook, after meeting someone you direct them to that account, and others from there.

-I doubt I'm alone in this practice, because I think there's an inherent intimacy in presenting your entire online self to someone, awkward dating profiles, private Tumblr blog, and all.
+I doubt I'm alone in this practice, because I think there's an inherent intimacy and vulnerability in presenting your entire online self to someone, awkward dating profiles, private Tumblr blog, and all.

-Such is the life of a "digital native", navigating the choppy flow of bits and bytes as they carry our various bits of self around.
+Such is the life of a "digital native", navigating the choppy flow of bits and bytes as they carry our various life fragments around.

 [1]: https://en.wikipedia.org/wiki/World_Wide_Web
 [2]: http://www.neopets.com/